-In 1999 (ACRM only), 2001, 2003, 2004 (barely), 2005, & 2006 both the ACRM and YCCE methods estimated that the total production of Chinook fry from the river exceeded the number of hatchery-origin fry that were released.
+In 1999 (ACRM only), 2001, 2003, 2004 (barely), 2005, 2006, & 2007 both the ACRM and YCCE methods estimated that the total production of Chinook fry from the river exceeded the number of hatchery-origin fry that were released.
 However, in 2000 and 2002 both of these methods estimated that the total production of fry from the river was lower than the number of hatchery-origin fry that were released.
-If true, then these production estimates for 2000 and 2002 are surprising, since we had assumed that hatchery-origin fry would have a fairly short stay in the river and experience only minimal mortality.
+If true, then the production estimates for 2000 and 2002 are surprising, since we had assumed that hatchery-origin fry would have a fairly short stay in the river and experience only minimal mortality.
 Also, there ought to be at least some wild-origin fry outmigrating as well.
-This raises some serious questions about these assumptions, or about the accuracy of the production estimates.
+This raises some serious questions about the assumptions used, or about the accuracy of the production estimates.

 Obviously, the first question is whether these estimates are even in the right ballpark.
 Until now, we have attempted to answer this question by looking for consistency in the results in comparison to known hatchery releases.
 However, such an analysis is confounded when you are extrapolating from a small fraction of marked fish to estimate the seasonal hatchery production.
 Because we now have 100% marking, we are more accurately able to measure the bias in the ACCE and YCCE models.
 In 2005 the ACCE model overestimated the hatchery production by c.
 27.53% while the YCCE method overestimated by c.
-32.5%. in 2006 the ACCE model overestimated the hatchery production by 12.6% and the YCCE overestimated by 40.8%.
-Based on these numbers, it seems that the ACCE estimate may perform a little better than the YCCE estimate.
-Given that we know that both the ACCE and YCCE methods are biased high in 2006, the ACRM result is probably pretty close to reality.
-If you adjust the ACCE and YCCE estimates to eliminate the known bias they differ from the 95% confidence limits for the ACRM estimate by only 20,000 smolts.
-In 2005, the adjusted ACCE estimate fell within the 95% confidence limit for the ACRM estimate.
+32.5%.
+In 2006 the ACCE model overestimated the hatchery production by 12.6% and the YCCE overestimated by 40.8%.
+In 2007, the ACCE model underestimated the hatchery production by 12.3% while the YCCE estimate overestimated this value by 16.1%.

+Based on these numbers, it seems that the ACCE estimate generally exhibits a lower magnitude of bias compared to the YCCE estimate and should probably be preferred in years where the ACRM method is considered suspect.
+In 2005, 2006, and 2007, the adjusted ACCE estimate fell within the 95% confidence limit for the ACRM estimate.

 The relatively close agreement between the ACRM and the ACCE & YCCE methods from 2002 onwards contrasts strongly with the wildly differing estimates that the three methods produced from 1999 - 2001.
-This validates the change in sampling protocols since 2002 that has increased the overall effort, begun to stratify sampling by dawn, day, dusk, and night, and aimed to minimize the length of the gaps in the sampling time-series to avoid missing pulses of fish moving downstream.
+This validates the change in sampling protocols since 2002 that has increased the overall effort, begun to stratify sampling by dawn, day, dusk, and night periods, and aimed to minimize the length of the gaps in the sampling time-series to avoid missing pulses of fish moving downstream.
 It seems likely that these methods are producing results that are in the correct ballpark.